ottaviohartman/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 :::

-### Retrying as a Temporal Superpower
+## Retry Policy
+Temporal makes your software durable and fault tolerant by default which allows you to code more reliable systems.

-Temporal Workflows automatically retry Activities that fail by default, but you can customize how those retries happen.
+If an Activity fails, Temporal Workflows automatically retries the failed Activity by default.
+You can also customize how those retries happen through the Retry Policy.

 At the top of the `MoneyTransfer` Workflow Definition, you'll see a Retry Policy defined that looks like this:

 <!--SNIPSTART python-money-transfer-project-template-workflows {"selectedLines": ["16-20"]} -->
 <!--SNIPEND-->